dragon-dune/dragon-dune/README.md

     -   Units may not move through or to any location where the dragon marker is present.
-    -   The Orcs may move through three territories.
+    -   The Orcs (and their ally) may move through up to three territories.
     -   If the player has access to griffins (if they control of 3★ or 5★) then they may move through four territories.
     -   The player may play a Special Card to extend their movement